cbachhuber/cpp-experiments/README.md

 ## Containers
 In folder `containers`, I'm currently playing with reimplementing STL containers, currently only `std::forward_list`.

+## Dojos/Katas for interview preparation
+Folder `dojos` contains dojos done for interview preparation (from books, not leetcode).
+Code style is not nice, writing that code without IDE as far as possible.

 ## Notes
 Timings done on a MacBook Air 2012 sporting Ubuntu 18.04.